ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Get GIS features

 Next, you need to obtain the road network for your city using the **getOSMfeatures** function.
 This function uses the osmdata package to download OpenStreetMap OSM features <https://wiki.openstreetmap.org/wiki/Map_features> and the sf package to convert them into spatial objects.
 It then geographically joins the OSM features (*iNetRoad*) and *var1* with road classes segments using the st_join and st_nearest_feature functions (*GIS_road*).
-It is recommend for users salving *iNetRoad* and *GIS_road* files.
+It is recommend for users salving *iNetRoad* or *GIS_road* files.
 ```{r}
 icity <- "Berlin"